 Samford University’s Cumberland School of Law offers an outstanding curriculum in advocacy, from Evidence in the first year of law school to the capstone class of Advanced Skills in Trial Advocacy.
 The law school’s comprehensive approach to advocacy training has led to its ranking year after year as one of the top 10 law schools in the country for trial advocacy.
-In March 2012, U.S. News & World Report ranked Cumberland School of Law fourth among all U.S. law schools for trial advocacy education.
+In 2014, U.S. News & World Report ranked Cumberland School of Law 6th among all U.S. law schools for its trial advocacy program.

 Cumberland School of Law trains aspiring lawyers to think strategically and tactically, in and out of the courtroom.
 In the first semester, every student takes the Lawyering and Legal Reasoning course, learning fundamentals of analysis and written advocacy.
 In the spring, the course advances to include appellate practice.
 Unique among law schools, Cumberland School of Law students can participate in trial and appellate advocacy competitions their first year.